COVESA/iot-event-analytics/README.md

 ## Run a talent as AWS Lambda function

 You have to provide a custom MQTT configuration as mentioned above to configure the certificate based authentication and the remote broker.
-You can see a preconfigured example [here](./src/sdk/javascript/examples/console/cloud/config/mosquitto/config.json)
+You can see a preconfigured example [here](./src/sdk/javascript/examples/console/cloud/config/mosquitto/config.json).
+For further advice how to get a Talent running e.g. on AWS use this [Talent2Cloud converter guide](./src/tools/t2c) or look at the example [Cloud Console Output](./src/sdk/javascript/examples/console/cloud)

 ## Dependencies